 Material for Watercolor Paper Flower

 Vellum Tracing Paper – I have tried a couple of different brands and there is a slight difference in the texture.
 This is the pack I used from Amazon to make the flowers you see here.

 Watercolor Paper – If you are painting this by hand, I would recommend using watercolor paper.
 Watercolor doesn’t work as well on regular cardstock.
 This is the exact brand I have, it works perfectly for watercolor paper flowers.
 Other brands might be too thick.

 Printer – I used a color inkjet printer.
 Any color printer will work.

-Glue – I used Tacky Glue for this project.
+Glue – I used Tacky Glue and/or a glue gun for this project.

 Step 1: Print and Cut the template